On-line Te Reo Māori Dictionary

 The job has been done by the children.

-Aroha and Mia are daughters of Aria.
+Rina and Kauri are daughters of Aroha.

 Kia ora e tama!